eswarren18/plannr/.github/ISSUE_TEMPLATE/feature-request.md

 ## Instructions

 - **Delete Instructions before submitting so the issue begins with the Description.**
-- Select the appropriate label on the right-hand side (chore, documentation, or enhancement).
+- Select the appropriate label at the bottom of the page (chore, documentation, or enhancement).

 ## Description